-When Randolph came back to Congress for a third time, John Hancock kept the president’s chair while in session, while Randolph sat with the Virginia delegation.
+When Randolph came back to Congress for a third time, John Hancock served as president, while Randolph sat with the Virginia delegation.
 Randolph had gone to a friend’s home for a meal after Congress one night, sat down at the table, and was stricken.
 He passed away a few hours later.

 Jefferson was Randolph’s first cousin once removed.
 He initially became a member of the Continental Congress when he replaced Randolph in the Second Continental Congress at its start.
 In later writings, Jefferson praised Randolph as a fine person, but hinted that he had health issues due to his size.
 “He was indeed a most excellent man,” Jefferson said, but “heavy and inert in body, he was rather too indolent and careless for business.”
 Randolph also survived a near-fatal encounter with smallpox while he was studying law in England.